linebender/parley/text_style/README.md

 See https://linebender.org/blog/doc-include/ for related discussion. -->
 <!-- cargo-rdme start -->

-CSS-inspired text style vocabulary and resolution.
+CSS-inspired text style vocabulary.

 This crate defines:
 - A closed set of inline and paragraph style properties (the vocabulary)
 - CSS-like reset semantics via [`Specified`]
-- Resolution of specified styles into *computed* (absolute) styles

 It is `no_std` + `alloc` friendly and is intentionally independent of any shaping/layout engine.

+Specified→computed resolution (including parsing of raw OpenType settings sources) lives in the companion crate `text_style_resolve`.

 ## Scope